pulumi/docs/pulumi-hugo/themes/default/content/blog/managing-aws-credentials-on-cicd-part-1/index.md

 ---
-title: "Managing AWS Credentials on CI/CD"
+title: "Managing AWS Credentials on CI/CD (part 1)"
 date: 2020-03-10
 meta_desc:
 meta_image: meta.png
 authors:
-    - sophia-parafina
+    - chris-smith
 tags:
-    - change-me
+    - CI/CD
 ---

 Continuous delivery requires providing highly sensitive credentials to your deployment pipeline.
 Understanding the risks, mitigations, and best practices for handling those credentials can be difficult.
 In this guide, we describe the best practices for providing AWS credentials to a CI/CD system and to securely automate updating your cloud infrastructure using Pulumi.